surftrips.co

 Frequently asked

-Walton Rocks is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Walton Rocks is a reef bottom, shallow fickle left-hand reef, occasional rights, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Walton Rocks